Motorcycle Cylinder Honing

 For the DIYer, this is often done by cross hatching with a quality flex hone and an electric drill.

-This article covers the two most popular methods for properly honing a motorcycle engine cylinder, which are rigid honing and finish honing.
+This article covers the two most popular tools for finishing motorcycle cylinders--flat stones and flex hones.

 Flat Stone Hones

 A 3-stone hone like the one pictured below is commonly referred to as a glaze breaker.
-This is a surface conditioning tool, not a metal removal tool.
-It will not straighten a bore or to take high spots off - that is the job for a rigid hone.
+It is usually operated with a hand-held drill.

-A flat stone hone generally has 3 220-grit stones on a flexible shaft.
+Many flat stone hones have three 220-grit stones on a flexible shaft.
 Operation is done by a hand drill on slow speed of approximately 150 rpm.
-The advantage over flex hones is it's adjustable, so the same tool can be used on 2" to 7" bores.
+The advantage over flex hones is they're cheaper, and they're also adjustable, so the same tool can be used on several different sized bores.

-The best way to finish cylinders that don't need honing or resizing is ball honing, also known as flex honing.
-This is done with a Flex-hone tool which has dozens of small flexible balls, and is usually operated by a hand-held drill.
+Ball honing, also known as flex honing, is done with a Flex Hone Tool which has dozens of small flexible balls.
+It is also commonly operated with a hand-held drill.

-If the bores look good, meaning there's no ridge or scoring, and it measures within specs, a flex hone will add a nice finish without taking any metal off.
+If the bores are good, meaning there's no ridge or scoring, a flex hone will quickly produce a professional-looking finish without taking any metal off.

 Shop: Flex-Hone